 - A. defines, identifies, and prohibits sexual misconduct by all Chicago Police Department members of any rank (sworn, civilian) on and off duty.
-This policy applies to volunteers and employees, whether paid or unpaid, of the Department, as well as applicants for employment with the Department. - B. informs Department members that while on duty, all sex acts are prohibited and no sex acts on duty are considered consensual. - C. delineates that consent will not be an affirmative defense for violations of this policy. - D. defines criminal and non-criminal acts of sexual misconduct. - E. outlines the Department's response, prevention, and accountability efforts regarding sexual misconduct. - F. provides guidance to Department members on the importance of working with victim advocacy groups when acts of sexual misconduct are reported.
+This policy applies to volunteers and employees, whether paid or unpaid, of the Department, as well as applicants for employment with the Department. - B. informs Department members that while on duty, all sex acts are prohibited. - C. informs Department members that no sexual activity while a Department member is on duty is considered consensual. - D. delineates that consent will not be an affirmative defense for violations of this policy. - E. defines criminal and non-criminal acts of sexual misconduct. - F. outlines the Department's response, prevention, and accountability efforts regarding sexual misconduct. - G. provides guidance to Department members on the importance of working with victim advocacy groups when acts of sexual misconduct are reported.